alexhou00/HackathonChallengeOne/README_challenge_1_submission.md

 - **Challenge**: High class imbalance with 90+ different government entities
 - **Best Performing Classes**:
   - Federal Ministry for Digital and Transport: 51% precision, 100% recall
   - Some state-level departments show limited success

+  **The training data is not sufficient to increase the accuracy of descriptions with less frequency**

+- **Validation Accuracy with most frequent asked issues of bias N5**: ~84.4%
+- however the other classes will be ignored

 ## Output Files